Thinkwise/docs/docs/indicium/fileapi.md

 ## Caching

-The File

-uses two caching methods.
+The File API uses two caching methods.
 Regular _browser caching_ by including an [`Etag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) header in the response, where the Etag is the the requested file's hashcode.
 For following requests which contain the Etag header, Indicium will verify the Etag, via the `If-None-Match` header against the current file hashcode.
 When the file did not change Indicium will respond with a `304 Not Modified` statuscode.